simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 ```

 Here you set whether you want it to be a Cassandra, Spark, Solr node etc:

-> ignore it if you just want Cassandra
+> ignore this if you just want Cassandra

 ```
 sudo cat /etc/default/dse-node1
 ```

 Data lives here:
 ```
 sudo ls /var/lib/dse-node1